-William Mirabito has served as a director of the Company since its organization in 2013 and has been a director of Corning Gas since November 2010.
-He and Joseph Mirabito are cousins.
-He was president of Mang Insurance Agency from 2008 to 2015 and has served as senior vice president of Mirabito Holdings, Inc. and Mirabito Regulated Industries, LLC since 2014.
+William Mirabito has served as a director since November 2010.
+He was president of Mang Insurance Agency from 2008 to 2015 and has served as vice chairman and treasurer of Mirabito Holdings, Inc. and Mirabito Regulated Industries, LLC since 2014.
 He is also the chairperson of the audit committee for Mirabito Holdings.
 He previously served on the board and finance committee of Fox Hospital in Oneonta, New York.
 He is also a board member of Springbrook, New York, and serves on its executive committee.
-Mr. Mirabito also serves as a director on the boards of Corning Appliance, Leatherstocking Gas and Leatherstocking Pipeline.
-Mr. Mirabito's business and management experience as president of Mang Insurance Agency and senior vice president of Mirabito Holdings and Mirabito Regulated Industries, and his experience in advising and serving on the board and committees of Fox Hospital and Springbrook led the board of directors to conclude that Mr. Mirabito has the skills and experience desired for continued service on the board.
+Mr. Mirabito also serves as a director on the boards of Leatherstocking Gas and Leatherstocking Pipeline.
+He and Joseph Mirabito are cousins.
+Mr. Mirabito's business and management experience as president of Mang Insurance Agency and vice chairman and treasurer of Mirabito Holdings and Mirabito Regulated Industries, his commitment to the growth of our business as a significant shareholder, as well as his experience in advising and serving on the board and committees of Fox Hospital and Springbrook led the board of directors to conclude that Mr. Mirabito has the skills and experience desired for continued service on the board.

-George J. Welch has served as a director of the Company since its organization in 2013 and has been a director of Corning Gas since May 2007.
-He is also a director of Corning Appliance.
-He is the senior partner in the law firm of Welch Law in Corning, New York where his practice concentrates on business transactions and real estate.
-He has served as a director of many regional organizations, including a regional economic development organization and PaneLogic, Inc., a provider of control system integration services.
-Mr. Welch serves on the Alfred State College Council, an advisory group to the president of the college.
-Mr. Welch's extensive experience in legal matters and economic development, and as a community leader, led the board to conclude that he should continue to serve as a director.
+George J. Welch has served as a director since May 2007.
+He is the senior partner in the Welch Law Firm in Corning, New York, concentrating on real estate and business transactions.
+He has served as a director of many regional organizations, including a regional economic development organization, and PaneLogic, Inc., a provider of control system integration services.
+Mr. Welch serves on the Alfred State College Council, an advisory group to the president of the College.
+Mr. Welch's extensive experience in legal matters and economic development, and as a community leader led the board to conclude that he should continue to serve as a director.